Please Note: Our Cape Town and Centurion Branches are Closed from 21 Dec & Opening 06 Jan 2025

 How long does homemade lip balm last?
 Can it expire?

 As a general rule of thumb, consider homemade lip balm “good” and safe to use as long as it looks, smells, and feels normal – typically for several months or up to a year.
-Signs that homemade lip balm has expired or gone bad include “off” odor’s, tastes, or visible mold on the surface of the lip balm or inside its container.
+Signs that homemade lip balm has expired or gone bad include “off” odour’s, tastes, or visible mold on the surface of the lip balm or inside its container.

 A number of factors influence the shelf life of homemade lip balm, including the ingredients used and how it is stored or applied.
 For instance, certain oils are more prone to going rancid more quickly than others (though beeswax does act as a natural preservative and helps to extend their shelf life).
 Furthermore, using a tube applicator or dipping clean fingers into a lip balm tin will help it last longer than applying lip balm from a tin with soiled fingers.